Detecting and Mitigating Hallucinations in Multilingual Summarisation: Reducing Hallucination in Cross-lingual Transfer

 \subsection{Expert and Anti-Expert Approaches}

 The majority of strategies to reduce hallucinations in monolingual settings rely on creating experts or anti-experts that steer the model towards positive behaviour or away from negative behaviour.
 As a by-product of the pipeline to create our metric, \mFACT{} (\cref{sec:mfact}), we obtained two separate subsets of faithful and hallucinated samples in both source and target languages.
-These can serve as training data for experts/anti-experts in multiple languages, thus making them suitable for cross-lingual transfer.
+These subsets can serve as training data for experts/anti-experts in multiple languages, thus making them suitable for cross-lingual transfer.
 We explore three methods in this family.
-For all of these, we first train a base adapter with the source summarisation dataset.
+In all in stances, we first train a base adapter with the source summarisation dataset.
 Then, we further tune it with the faithful (hallucinated) subset to obtain an \textit{expert (anti-expert)} adapter.

 \textbf{Task Vector Negation (TVN; \citealt{ilharco2022editingmodelwithtaskarithmetricTaskVectorNegation}).} Task vector negation mitigates hallucinated generation by subtracting the \textit{task vector} of the anti-expert model from the fine-tuned model.
 Formally, given a fine-tuned model with parameter $\vtheta_{0}$ and an anti-expert model $\vtheta^{-}$, the interpolated model parameters $\vtheta^\star$ are obtained as